RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 * "Hello Domain" - this is a very simple, introductory example of a domain that doesn't use the state nor any of the advanced features, but does respond to every handled intent without the need for any conversation specific code.
-* "Affairs of the State" - introduction to various aspects of state use within domains

 # Articles